Dhrumi-Kansara-1/css-nav-hero-section/README.md

-- Example of Hero background image with animation
+Example of hero background image with animation